arnor-sigurdsson/EIR/docs/tutorials/c_sequence_output/01_sequence_generation.rst

 After downloading the data,
 the folder structure should look like this
-(we will look and the configs in a bit):
+(we will look at the configs in a bit):

 .. literalinclude:: ../tutorial_files/c_sequence_output/01_sequence_generation/commands/tutorial_folder.txt
     :language: console